cortexproject/cortex/docs/proposals/api_design.md

 ### Implementation

 This will be implemented by adding an API module to the Cortex service.
 This module will handle setting up all the required HTTP routes with Cortex.
 It will be designed around a set of interfaces required to fulfill the API.
 This is similar to how the `v1` Prometheus API is implemented.

+### Style

+* All new paths will utilize `_` instead of `-` for their url to conform with Prometheus and its use of the underscore in the `query_range` endpoint.
+This applies to all operations endpoints.
+Component names in the path can still contain dashes.
+For example: `/store-gateway/ring`.